RaquelPlaza/angular5-dojo/README.md

 We shall now consider the three components added earlier as “pages”.
 To access them we need to set up routes to them.

-Head to app.module.ts and in the inputs and add in…
+Head to app.module.ts and in the inputs add**:

 ```
 RouterModule.forRoot(appRoutes, {useHash : false})
 ```

-You should get an intelisense notification to import the router module too.
+You should get an intelisense notification to import the router module.
 Then under the imports at the top of the file add in a routes array…

 ```
 const appRoutes: Routes = [